 To date, NHBP has contributed over $90 million to the state of Michigan and $32.2 million to the LRSB, creating a combined contribution exceeding $122 million since FKCH opened in 2009.

 A Second Amendment to the Tribal-State Gaming Compact, initiated by NHBP, allowed for the creation of the Native American Heritage Fund (NAHF).
 This allows for a portion of each year’s state revenue sharing payment to be put into a fund for grant initiatives to promote positive relationships between schools, colleges, universities, local governments and Michigan’s federally recognized Native American Tribes.
-For more information about the NAHF, please visit (link to NAHF page.)
+For more information about the NAHF, please visit the NAHF page.

 The LRSB consists of six members, each appointed by their respective elected body, who represent the following entities: